gemseo/gemseo/doc_src/source/scenario/monitoring.rst

 ------------------------------

 A Gantt chart can be generated to visualize the process execution.
-All disciplines execution and linearization times are recorded and plotted.
+All discipline's execution and linearization times are recorded and plotted.

-To activate the execution times recording, which are required to plot the Gantt chart, please first activate the time stamps before executing the scenario.
+To activate the execution times recording, which are required to plot the Gantt chart, please enable the time stamps before executing the scenario.

 .. code::